russHyde/coxpresdbr/README.md

     get_coex_partners(my_gene_set, importer = my_importer, n_partners = 10)

-This returns a data-frame with columns (`source_id target_id mutual_rank
+This returns a data-frame with columns (correlation coefs, if present in the coxpresdb archive, are disregarded since they aren’t present consistently) (`source_id, target_id, mutual_rank`)
-correlation`)

-You can specify the universe of genes from which the top-N coexpression partners are chosen by using the argument `universe=...` and you can filter to ensure that the returned gene-pairs have a mutual-rank score or a correlation coefficient above some threshold using `mr_threshold` and `cor_threshold` respectively.
+You can specify the universe of genes from which the top-N coexpression partners are chosen by using the argument `universe=...` and you can filter to ensure that the returned gene-pairs have a mutual-rank score below some threshold using `mr_threshold`.

-(Be aware that since the coxpresdb databases no longer return correlation coefficients, it is futile to filter a recent coxpresdb databse using `cor_threshold` and this argument may be deprecated.)

 <!-- TODO: Annotating an imported dataset -->